pulumi/pulumi-cdk/README.md

 export const url = stack.outputs['url'];
 ```

-And then deloy with `pulumi update`:
+And then deploy with `pulumi update`:

 ```
 > pulumi up